-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the A position. - To reduce humidity build up inside the vehicle during cold or warm weather, do not drive with the air flow selector in the OFF position. - Under normal weather conditions, do not leave the air flow selector in OFF when the vehicle is parked.
-This allows the vehicle to "breathe" using the outside air inlet vents. - Do not put objects under the front seats that will interfere with the air flow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the Approximation. - To reduce humidity build up inside the vehicle during cold or warm weather, do not drive with the air flow selector in the OFF position. - Do not put objects under the front seats that will interfere with the air flow to the back seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.